|OS Map||Explorer Map OL8|

 - Continue along this path ignoring all ways offs until in 2.3km you come to the B2141 with the White Horse opposite.
 Cross the road with care and walk along it towards the left for 200m passing the White Horse.
 The White Horse is a possible earlier lunch time stop.
 It is another 2.4km to the Royal Oak, the recommended lunch time stop.
 If you are too late to get there by 14:00 stop at the White Horse for lunch.

 - Go through the kissing gate and follow the path in roughly the same direction for 900m.
 In more details: In 250m go through a gate.
 In 160m cross a car wide track and go through another gate.
 In 580m you come to a T-junction where you turn right along a car wide track.

 - In 250m take the path past the wooden gate on the left.
 Follow this ignoring all ways offs until in 1.1km you reach the Royal Oak at Hooksway the suggested lunch stop.

 - Coming out of the Royal Oak turn left and left again past the pub.
 Follow the moss-covered footpath sign and the corresponding path for 1.1km where you join a car wide track coming up from the left.

 - In 60m leave the car wide track and take the footpath on its left.

 - In 1km you turn left joining the South Downs Way.
-In 100m turn right staying on the South Downs Way either in front of the wood or through a small corner of the wood.
+From here follow the South Downs Way up to Pen Hill.

 - Drop down from Beacon Hill towards a 5 way footpath sign and follow the direction of the South Downs Way which is the path closest to the escarpment.
 In the valley towards the north you can see the hamlet of South Harting.